-So, by implementing plant-based foods into your diet regularly, the numbers will add up to help reduce your water footprint!
+So, by implementing plant-based foods into your diet regularly, the numbers will add up to help reduce your water footprint.

 And, don’t just take my word for it, do the research yourself!

-3. Thrift Clothes Instead of Buying New!
+3. Thrift Clothes Instead of Buying New

 Or, if you must buy new clothes, try to support sustainable, small businesses instead of fast-fashion websites and stores.

 This step to sustainability is one of my favorites for many, many reasons.
 For starters, thrifting is a lot less wasteful and uses much less energy than continuously buying new clothes.
-Not only this, but by boycotting fast fashion, you are also boycotting unethical work practices– which is a MUST.
+Not only this, but by boycotting fast-fashion, you are also boycotting unethical work practices– which is a MUST.

-I will admit, before educating myself on the “behind the scenes” of stores like Shein or Zaful, I absolutely was drawn in by their too-good-to-be-true prices.
+I will admit, before educating myself on the “behind the scenes” of stores like Shein or Zaful, I was completely drawn in by their too-good-to-be-true prices.
 However, the sad reality is that these prices are SO insanely cheap, because they’re paying their workers a sickeningly low price for their intense, unsafe, and oftentimes child labor.
 Hence is why I am now making the conscious effort to thrift or support small businesses!

-4. Invest in Resuable Tupperware
+4. Invest in Reusable Tupperware

-Similarly, for those staying at home most days, using tupperware to store halves of onions or chopped bell peppers is much more sustainable than wasting a plastic bag on food you’ll eat the next day.
+Similarly, for those staying at home most days, using tupperware to store halves of onions or chopped bell peppers is much more sustainable than wasting a plastic bag on food you’ll finish the next day.